sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 Imagine a change is rolled out by the platform team (via a change in git) and then sync-ed with OpenShift.

 But, then there is a problem - the change has caused an outage!!
-- You can rollback to the previous revision (or git commit) that is known to work!
+- You can rollback to the previous revision (or `git commit`) which is known to work!

 Via Gitea, make a change to the "_vote-app-mysql-vm-all-in-one.yaml_" file in your Gitea repo by clicking on the `Edit File` button (to the right).

 Make the change by `removing the whole of the route resource` at the very bottom of the file!

-Delete, or comment out, these lines:
+Delete all these lines:

 ```
 apiVersion: route.openshift.io/v1
 kind: Route